case study

 the stack

-private AI systems for law firms, clinics, and businesses running on your own infrastructure.
+Private AI systems for law firms, clinics, and businesses running on your own infrastructure.

-deployment model, privacy architecture, and the engagement process.
+Deployment model, privacy architecture, and the engagement process.

 your documents already contain the answers.

-the same architecture that powers document search for a law firm handles patient records for clinics, tracks health data for individuals, and coordinates operations for construction companies. the conversation starts with your archive and your constraints.
+The same architecture that powers document search for a law firm handles patient records for clinics, tracks health data for individuals, and coordinates operations for construction companies.
+The conversation starts with your archive and your constraints.